g0rbe/CEH/06_System_Hacking.md

 Password Cracking is the method for extracting the password to gain authorized access to the target system in the guise of a legitimate user.
 Usually, only the username and password authentication are configured, but now password authentication is moving toward two-factor authentication or multiple-factor authentication.

-A good password contain:
+A good password contains:

 - Case sensitive letters
 - Special characters
 - Numbers
-- Lengthy password (more than 8 character)
+- Lengthy password (more than 8 characters)

 ### Types of Password Attacks